LimeBike and "scooter lifestyle stores" as an example of forward marketing for sustainable mobility

 Hagin-Koplin Ford dealership, Newark, New Jersey, c.
 1959

 Especially given the hundreds of millions of dollars spent on automobile advertising.
 For example, Ford's new "Built Ford Proud" television commercial, which is part of a multi-million dollar campaign (press release).

-Thorough and integrated and constant and well-done marketing a missing piece generally, in public programming for transportation demand management.
+Thorough, integrated, constant, well-done, and on-going marketing tends to be a missing piece in public programming for transportation demand management.

 Second, I developed a concept along these lines as part of my brief foray into attempting to sell bike share systems.